First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation: Introduction

-We address these issues by proposing to solve \eqref{eq:basic_problem} with single-run first-order algorithms.
-We leverage a natural convex-concave saddle-point reformulation of \eqref{eq:basic_problem}, based on its Lagrangian.
-Although the existence of such a formulation was noted and discussed in \cite[Appendix A]{ho2018online}, it has been claimed that the problem loses a lot of convenient structure due to the lifting.
-In this paper, we demonstrate that if the problem satisfies the Slater-type condition, it can be solved using a subgradient saddle-point algorithm (SGSP) of \cite{nedic2009subgradient} which requires $\mathcal{O}(1/ \epsilon^2)$ iterations to obtain an $\epsilon$-feasible and $\epsilon$-optimal solution.
-For the special case where $g_i(\cdot, \cdot)$ are biaffine, we show that the problem can be solved using the proximal alternating predictor-corrector (PAPC) algorithm of \cite{drori2015209}, which takes $\mathcal{O}(1/ \epsilon)$ iterations.
-Moreover, we show that when $Z^i$ are projection- or proximal-friendly one may also find the projection onto the lifted space relatively easily, either analytically or by using bi-section.
+\shimrit{We note that the choice of algorithms for these two settings is somewhat arbitrary, since the aim of this paper is to illustrate the power of using the Lagrangian reformulation, and the general technique to convert a given saddle-point algorithm's gap rate of convergence to rates of obtaining feasibility and optimality for the robust problem \eqref{eq:basic_problem}.} Thus, a great deal of this paper is devoted to technical but important issues in applying the above mentioned algorithms in these settings.
+Specifically, we detailed sufficient and realistic assumptions needed to be satisfied by the robust problem \eqref{eq.robust.problem}, and derive bounds required for either the application of the algorithm or for showing that the algorithm assumptions are indeed satisfied.
+Moreover, to show the practicality of the suggested algorithms, we prove that when $Z^i$ are projection-friendly sets one may also find the projection onto the lifted space relatively easily, either analytically or by using bi-section.
 Finally, we show that the saddle-point formulation actually allows for more flexibility and enables to tackle problems where either $Z^i$ or $X$ are more complicated by using splitting techniques, where these problems prove to be more challenging for the previously suggested methods.